nsnarender5511/cpp/docs/documentation-map.md

 ## Version Information

-This documentation applies to crules v0.1.0 and later.
+This documentation applies to cursor++ v1.0.0 and later.
 For documentation on previous versions, please refer to the appropriate release tags in the repository.